co9159x/bizsynk/README.md

-# SalonSync
+# BizSynk

-SalonSync is a comprehensive salon management system designed to streamline operations for both staff and administrators.
+BizSynk is a comprehensive salon management system designed to streamline operations for both staff and administrators.

 ## Features